FAQs (Frequently Asked Questions)

 How I Schedule

-To help make our schedules fit together more successfully, I typically keep two appointments scheduled with each client.
-After your first appointment, if you wish to schedule future appointments, we will arrange the next two.
-Usually the second appointment is 0ne to three weeks out, when my schedule is a bit less crowded, so it’s easier to get the time and day you prefer.
+To help make our schedules fit together more successfully, I typically keep three appointments scheduled with each client.
+After your first appointment, if you wish to schedule future appointments, we will arrange them.
+Usually the second appointment is one to two weeks out, when my schedule is a bit less crowded, so it’s easier to get the time and day you prefer.

 Ease of Scheduling

-By continuing that way of scheduling, it’s usually easier to get the appointment time you want.
-And, if you have to cancel any next appointment, we do not have to suddenly get your next one set up.
-If you must cancel without adequate (48 hour) notice, or if you do not appear, having the next appointment already scheduled qualifies you to pay only 75% of the regular cancellation fee.
+By scheduling as I do, it’s easier to get the appointment time you want.
+If you have to cancel any next appointment, we do not have to suddenly get your next one set up.
+If you must cancel without adequate (48 hour) notice, or if you do not appear, having the next appointment already scheduled qualifies you to pay 85% of the regular cancellation fee.

 When you (re-)schedule via e-mail or text, your appointment is only confirmed when you’ve received a reply message from me that says “Confirmed”.